Node0o1/ScannerMan/README.md

   depending on your environment.

 #### **Run**
-  - From within the ScannerMan directory using CLI
+  - From within the ScannerMan directory using CLI:
     ```console
     python main.py
     ```